lmolkova/correlation/http_protocol_proposal_v1.md

 Correlation-Context identifies context of logical operation (transaction, workflow).
 Operation may involve multiple services interaction and the context should be propagated to all services involved in operation processing.
 Every service involved in operation processing may add its own correlation-context properties.

 Hierarchical Request-Id provides all information essential for telemetry correlation and Correlation-Context may optionally be used by applications to group telemetry based on other properties such as feature flags.
 Usage of Correlation-Context involves performance overhead related to extracting, injecting and transmitting it over HTTP, storing the value both in memory and logging system storage.
-Applications are encouradged to add Correlation-Context properties where it is stongly necessary for telemetry purposes.
+Applications are encouradged to use Correlation-Context with care and add properties when it is stongly necessary for telemetry purposes.

 `Correlation-Context` is optional, which means that it may or may not be provided by upstream service.